aymenmarjan/BufferOverflow-VulnServer/README.md

 s.close()
 ```

-In Immunity Debugger, we should see EIP filled with 42424242 (our "B"s) And our Stack filled with our "C"s - confirming we have precise control!
+In Immunity Debugger, we should see EIP filled with 42424242 (our "B"s) And the Stack filled with our "C"s - confirming we have precise control!

 ![control](Images/image8.png)